Sentinel-IGEN/sentinel/backend/src/services/README.md

-Should be used for shared an reusable services.
+Should be used for shared/reusable services.